FIEA Summer Research Experience

 - An abstract of the project (100-200 words) including the title, the student's name, and the student's faculty advisor's name.
 The abstract should summarize the project's essential content, and it should be understandable to a non-specialist in your field.

-- One additional letter of recommendation from someone familiar with the student’s academic achievements and/or the project experience and potential, sent by the reference to firstname.lastname@example.org.
+- Two letters of recommendation from someone familiar with the student's academic achievements, sent by the reference to [email protected].